 Category 2 – Self-Designed programs are intended for learners to gain additional experiences in research and scholarship or an individual area of interest, or to enhance skills designed to fill the needs of a rural/regional community.
 Self-Designed and Category 2 programs do not lead to a Certificate of Added Competence at completion.

-The Department is committed to preserving the and to promoting flexible specialized training options that community-in-need focus of Enhanced Skills allow graduates to pursue practice opportunities in rural, remote, and regional settings.
+The department is committed to promoting flexible Enhanced Skills training options that provide community-in-need focus and allow FM graduates to pursue specialized practice opportunities in rural, remote and regional settings.

 Click the name of each program for full details.